 This reduces the life of the tubes so more frequant relamp costs.

-If not fixed EDC could insist on a meter being fitted leaving the residents having to organise and pay for the power consumed.
+If not fixed CEC could insist on a meter being fitted leaving the residents having to organise and pay for the power consumed.

-Having the clock fixed means the property complies with EDC stair lighting specification but more importantly puts less wear and tear on the system.
+Having the clock fixed means the property complies with CEC stair lighting specification but more importantly puts less wear and tear on the system.

 Faulty light fittings